From Prague’s Old Town down to the New Town

 We don’t have much time left and the weather is not on our side either, after half an hour waiting for the rain to slow down.
 We packed our things and begin to walk ignoring the heavy drops, I came to realize that my camera needs to be protected so here I am with my phone’s photo-taking mode again.

 We stumbled into this place called Opera, a metro station and at the same time an Opera House on the other side.
 The statue of Marilyn Monroe caught my attention.
-It was made of yarns/threads, I thought it was exceptional, making a big statue made out of something unusual.
+It was made of yarns/threads, I thought it was exceptional, making a big statue made of something unusual.

 The church of Our Lady of the Snows